 Mark was the Board Chair of the Toronto Botanical Garden.
 He led the team on the proposed $52 million expansion of the garden which is destined to make it a pre-eminent cultural and tourist attraction for the City of Toronto.
 In 2017, Mark joined the City’s Ravine Strategy Leadership Board.

-In addition to the awards listed above, Mark is the recipient of numerous other awards and honours, including the Inaugural Alumni of Influence Award from the University of Toronto (2012), the Clarkson Laureateship in Public Service (2016), the MCC Hope & Freedom Award (2012), and is a Member of the Group of 175, being the 175 most influential graduates of the University of Toronto (2002).
+In addition to the awards listed above, Mark is the recipient of numerous other awards and honours, including the Inaugural Alumni of Influence Award from the University of Toronto (2012), the Clarkson Laureateship in Public Service (2016), the Casey Award (2019), the MCC Hope & Freedom Award (2012), and is a Member of the Group of 175, being the 175 most influential graduates of the University of Toronto (2002).